nizark0uki/calculator/README.md

 Welcome!
 This is a simple calculator application built for performing basic arithmetic operations.

+## Website

+You can use the calculator at [calculator-nizar-kouki](https://calculator-nizat-kouki.netlify.com).

 ## languages Used

 - **HTML**: For the structure of the website.